roc-11/pp4-jetset-journal/README.md

 ### Navigation

 * Featured at the top of the page, the navigation shows the Jetset Journal logo in the left corner.
 For smaller devices, the logo centred at the top of the page.
-* The other navigation links are: Home, About, Contact Us and Login/Register/Logout which link to different pages of the site.
+* The other navigation links are: Home, About, Contact Us, My Profile, Favourites, and Login/Register/Logout which link to different pages of the site.
 * The active page which the user is currently on is underlined.
 * When the user hovers over a link, the link is in bold.
 * The navigation makes clear the name of the company and website.